 Ectoin® itself neither interacts with proteins nor does it enter into cells.
 Due to the formation of water layers on top of cell membranes or lipids, Ectoin® is able to stabilize these structures and to support their fluidity.
 Due to this property –and this is the most important factor – Ectoin® is able to protect human epithelia from allergens, UV light, air pollution, heat or dryness.
 Biomolecules, such as proteins, are strengthened in their native structure so that their activity is ensured.
 As a result, inflammations that are caused by these stress factors and which are a reason for various inflammatory conditions of the skin, nose, eyes, lung etc., are reduced.

 Just imagine the African desert.
 Not a drop of water for months - only heat, drought, dust and sun.
 The earth is cracked and the plants look withered.
 During dry season in the desert, which can last for years, resurrection plants (e. g.
 Myrothamnus flabellifolia) have to face the loss of all of their cellular water.
 For every other plant this normally means the overall damage of their cell structure and death.
-The stress protection molecule Glyceryl Glucoside (also called Gluco-Glycerol or Glycerylglucose) which is the key ingredient of Glycoin® natural, keeps the structures of the Myrothamnus plant alive and protects it from dying despite total desiccation and then, when the rain period begins, it starts to bloom again.
+The stress protection molecule Glyceryl Glucoside (also called Gluco-Glycerol or Glycerylglucose) which is the key ingredient of Glycoin® natural, keeps the structures of the Myrothamnus plant alive and protects it from dying despite total desiccation and then, when the rain season begins, it starts to bloom again.

 We produce Glycoin® natural which contains only that stereoisomer of Glyceryl Glucoside, which is present as a stress protection molecule in the resurrection plant and blue-green algae ("Spirulina").
 In contrast to Ectoin®, which is an amino acid derivate, Glyceryl Glucoside is a sugar derivate.